Town of Cary

 Community Rating System

 By actively engaging in floodplain management, Cary not only reduces potential flood damage but also contributes to a safer and more prepared community.
-This achievement is a testament to Cary's proactive measures in mitigating flood risks.

 Commonly Used Terms